elfahsimounir/fs-ecommerce/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Copyright © 2025 Mounir Elfahsi.
+This project and its content are the intellectual property of the author.
+All rights reserved.